 Some Tanzania sim card guides are still talking about Zantel, but these articles are very outdated as Zantel merged with Tigo already in the beginning of 2020.

-I recently traveled to Tanzania and this guide is up to date with the latest information as per June 2021!
+This guide is up to date with the latest information as per January 2022!

 Sim card registration in Tanzania